NREL/fpeam/README.md

 ### Advanced Options

 **Logging Level**.
-Select the level of log messages to be displayed in the Results tab as FPEAM runs.
+Select the level of log messages to be displayed in the Results tab and written to a log file as FPEAM runs.

 **Use Router Engine**.
-The router engine locates minimum-distance routes between feedstock production and destination locations and calculates the vehicle miles traveled in each county for each route.
+The router engine locates minimum-distance on-road routes between feedstock production and destination locations and calculates the vehicle miles traveled (VMT) in each county for each route.
+Dijkstra's algorithm is applied to find the shortest path from the biomass production location to the destination, and the shortest path is used to obtain a list of FIPS through which the biomass is transported as well as the vehicle miles traveled within each FIPS.
 This information is used with the emission factors obtained from MOVES to calculate emissions within each FIPS where biomass is produced, transported and delivered.
 Due to MOVES' long run time, emission factors are not obtained for every FIPS through which biomass is transported; however, this functionality can be added in the future if there is demand.
-Because the Router engine is only used internally to FPEAM, there are no user options for running the router.
+Because the router engine is only used internally to FPEAM, there are no user options for running the router.

-Currently the Router uses a graph of all known, publicly accessible roads in the contiguous U.S., obtained from the [Global Roads Open Access Data Sets](http://sedac.ciesin.columbia.edu/data/set/groads-global-roads-open-access-v1) (gROADS) v1.
-This graph does not contain transportation pathways such as rivers, canals and train tracks, and therefore limits the transportation modes that can be used in FPEAM to on-road vehicles such as trucks.
-Future FPEAM development will expand the available routes to include multiple route types and transportation modes.
-Dijkstra's algorithm is applied to find the shortest path from the biomass production region to the destination region (both mapped to FIPS as discussed previously), and the shortest path is used to obtain a list of FIPS through which the biomass is transported as well as the vehicle miles traveled within each FIPS.

 **Backfill Missing Data**.
 Users have the option of backfilling any missing numeric data in the input datasets with the default value of 0 or a value of their choice.
 This option prevents FPEAM from excluding from the results any counties, feedstocks etc. that did not have complete input data for one or more pollutant processes.
 Instead, the pollutant inventories resulting from incomplete input data will appear in the results as 0.
 There is no option to backfill categorical and identifier variables (feedstock name, for instance) - if there are missing values in these variables, then the pollutant inventories for those variable values will not be included in the FPEAM results.